awsles/AwsServices/README.md

 * The 'ses:CreateConfigurationSet' appears several times as a result of the above.

 # Script
-The data is generated using a small PowerShell script which outputs the two CSVs.
+The data is generated using a PowerShell script which outputs the two CSVs.
-I will publish the script here soon.
+The code isn't fancy but it is functional.
+Enhancement suggestions are welcomed!

 ## Next Steps
 Ideally, I would like to have the Resource Types,	Condition Keys, and	Dependent Actions included